Skip to Main Content

 We often tout the benefits of automating workflows because they can save time and money.
 But there’s also another benefit—member goodwill.

 Members expect a response when they make a donation, attend an event, or support your organization in other ways.
-Automating processes like sending receipts, thanking members for their additional support, and sending impact updates help ensure your members get the information they need in a timely manner.
+Automating processes like sending receipts, thanking members for their additional support, and sending impact updates helps ensure your members get the information they need in a timely manner.

 Members want to be acknowledged for their support, and you want to acknowledge them.
 But when there are a lot of emails to send and little time, simple thank-you letters or follow-ups may be overlooked.
 Automation tools built into CRMs ensure that receipts, impact reports, membership renewal letters, and other messages go out as soon as the member takes action.